dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 Oops, this isn't good.
 This error makes it feel sort of like Rust hates us, but the compiler is actually doing us a massive favor.

 In Rust, there are a few thread safety "marker traits" called `Send` and `Sync`.
 The compiler is telling us that our generic type `T` doesn't implement either of them.

 Put very loosely, if something implements `Send`, it is safe to send it between threads.
 `Sync` is considerably more subtle and quite difficult to wrap your head around, but we can sort of say that, if something implements `Sync`, we can *access* the same instance of it from multiple threads.
-Again, this entire concept is quite subtle, but very powerful.
 For more info, you can read [this blog post](http://huonw.github.io/blog/2015/02/some-notes-on-send-and-sync/), but you shouldn't need any more than what I've given to get through the rest of my post.

 So anyway, Rust is telling us that we have a thread safety problem, but we haven't guaranteed that we can safely copy and access values of our type `T` between the garbage collector thread and any other threads.